trustoverip/tswg-acdc-specification/spec/spec.md

 An ACDC may be modeled abstractly as a nested `key: value` mapping.
 To avoid confusion with the cryptographic use of the term key,  the term field is used instead to refer to a mapping pair and the terms field label and field value for each member of a pair.
 These pairs can be represented by two tuples e.g., `(label, value)`.
 This terminology can be qualified, when necessary, by using the term field map to reference such a mapping.
 Field maps may be nested where a given field value is itself a reference to another field map.
 A nested set of fields is called a nested field map or simply a nested map for short.

 A field may be represented by a Framing code or block delimited serialization.
-In a block delimited serialization, such as JSON, each field map is represented by an object block with block delimiters such as `{}` [@RFC8259][@JSON][@RFC4627].
+In a block delimited serialization, such as JSON, each field map is represented by an object block with block delimiters such as `{}` [[ref: RFC8259]] [[ref: JSON]] [[ref: RFC4627]].
 Given this equivalence, the term block or nested block also may be used as synonymous with field map or nested field map.
 In many programming languages, a field map is implemented as a dictionary or hash table in order to enable performant asynchronous lookup of a field value from its field label.
 Reproducible serialization of field maps requires a canonical ordering of those fields.
 One such canonical ordering is called insertion or field creation order.
 A list of `(field, value)` pairs provides an ordered representation of any field map.
 Most programming languages now support ordered dictionaries or hash tables that provide reproducible iteration over a list of ordered field `(label, value)` pairs where the ordering is the insertion or field creation order.
 This enables reproducible round-trip serialization/deserialization of field maps.
 ACDCs depend on insertion ordered field maps for canonical serialization/deserialization.
-ACDCs support multiple serialization types, namely JSON, CBOR, MGPK, and CESR but for the sake of simplicity, JSON only will be used for examples [@RFC8259][@JSON].
+ACDCs support multiple serialization types, namely JSON, CBOR, MGPK, and CESR but for the sake of simplicity, JSON only will be used for examples [[ref: RFC8259]] [[ref: JSON]].
 The basic set of normative field labels in ACDC field maps is defined in the following table.

 ### Top-Level fields